MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 Roles in tabular models define member permissions for a model.
 Members of the role can perform actions on the model as defined by the role permission.
 Roles defined with read permissions can also provide more security at the row-level by using row-level filters.

-For Azure Analysis Services and Power BI semantic models, users must be in your Microsoft Entra ID and usernames and groups specified must be by organizational email address or user principal name (UPN).
-For SQL Server Analysis Services, roles contain user members by Windows username or by Windows group, and permissions (read, process, administrator).
+For Azure Analysis Services and Power BI semantic models, users must be in your Microsoft Entra ID.
+Usernames and groups are specified by organizational email address or user principal name (UPN).
+For SQL Server Analysis Services, roles contain user members specified by Windows username or by Windows group, and permissions (read, process, administrator).

 > [!IMPORTANT]
 > When using Visual Studio to create roles and add organizational users to a tabular model project that will be deployed to Azure Analysis Services or Power BI, use [Integrated workspace](workspace-database-ssas-tabular.md).

 > [!IMPORTANT]
-> For users to connect to a deployed model by using a reporting client application, you must create at least one role with at least Read permission to which those users are members.
+> For users to connect to a deployed model by using a reporting client application, you must create at least one role with at least Read permission and add those users as members.

 Information in this article is meant for tabular model authors who define roles by using the Role Manager dialog box in SSDT.
 Roles defined during model authoring apply to the model workspace database.
 After a model database is deployed, model database administrators can manage (add, edit, delete) role members by using SSMS.